panoply/syncify/readme.md

       // JSON file processing
       //
       "json": {
-        "allowComments": false, // Whether or not to allow JSON comments "minify": {
+        "spaces": 2, // Define the beautification spaces JSON files should be written using.
+        "minify": {
           "env": "never", // What ENV variable should minification be applied "removeSchemaRefs": true, // Strips $schema references from JSON (if any)